dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 I arrived at the end of this session to attend the next one in the room, and the room was laughing and very engaged.

 Problem: statistical presentions are too easily awful.
-What are the ways they can be awful?
+What are the ways they can be awful and ways these can be remedied?

 He has a great [set of slides](http://quantdevel.com/public/CSP2018/HowToGiveAReallyAwfulPresentation.pdf) to remind the audience in a funny way of basically what to do and what not to do when giving a statistical presentation.
 Like this one: